Case Study: Managing DBS renewals

 Typically DBS checks are required for people serving in ministries (either in a paid or voluntary capacity) that work with children or vulnerable adults at risk.
 Do be aware that the DBS is very strict on which roles are covered by a DBS and it is unlawful to request a DBS for someone not in an eligible role.

 The next step is to pull all those various groupings together into a single list - Smart Tags will do this easily.
 The advantage of using a Smart Tag is that once it's created, it will remain up to date as your data changes.
-So as you add/remove small group leaders or add to your volunteer teams, that Smart Tag will always reflect the latest list of people needing a DBS check - although you should periodically review your Smart Tag to make sure the list of groupings included is up to date.
+So, as you add/remove small group leaders or add to your volunteer teams, that Smart Tag will always reflect the latest list of people needing a DBS check - although you should periodically review your Smart Tag to make sure the list of groupings included is up to date.

 Here's an example of the Smart Tag conditions you might have.
 What you want to aim for is a single Smart Tag that matches all people who are in eligible roles requiring a DBS: -